cs411-alawini/sp25-cs411-team091-jjdc/doc/Database Design.md

 HAVING Quantity >= 100
 ORDER BY timesIngredientUsed DESC;

 For the purposes of our query, we replaced currUser with 'aabrahmovicio6', one of our current users.
 This query returns the most common high-protein, high-quantity ingredients that user 'aabrahmovicio6' uses in their meal plan recipes.
-This query returns the food name, the amount of times this ingredient was used, and the quantity that was used for this ingredient.
+This query returns the food name, the amount of times this ingredient was used, and the quantity in grams that was used for this ingredient.

 <img width="1000" alt="query 2 SQL" src="https://github.com/user-attachments/assets/ccf66a65-22c5-47dd-ba13-7a281290d537" />

 ## Final Index Design
-TODO - Everyone

 Below we have grouped each SQL query and shown the output of each EXPLAIN ANALYZE command with the different indices, making final remarks for each query.
 We do not repeat the queries because we use the same numbering as above.